 - A saltwater gargle is good for a sore throat.

-- Warm milk and turmeric is an age-old Indian solution that encourages good rest, important to fight cold symptoms.
+- Warm milk and turmeric is an age-old Indian solution that encourages good rest which is important to fight cold symptoms.

-- Flaxseed water with a bit of lemon and honey alleviates a cough and cold symptoms.
+- Flaxseed water with a bit of lemon and honey alleviates cough and cold symptoms.

 - Rich in vitamins, carrot juice is also a good dietary supplement that helps fight cold viruses.

 - A humidifier is a useful thing to have around, as it helps moisten your nasal passages.

 A healthy lifestyle is a must to keep that immune system strong and prevent cold infections.
 Hygiene is another important aspect of the prevention of cold.
 Also, make sure that you do not expose yourself to extreme climate, as that stresses the body and weakens the body’s defences.